Paul G. Gaffney II

+Early life and education

+Gaffney was born on May 30th, 1946, in Attleboro, Massachusetts.

 Gaffney graduated from the United States Naval Academy in 1968.
 Upon graduation, he was selected for immediate graduate education and received a master's degree in ocean engineering from The Catholic University of America in Washington, D.C.
 He completed a year as a student and advanced research fellow at the Naval War College, graduating with highest distinction.
 He completed an M.B.A. at Jacksonville University.
 The University of South Carolina, Jacksonville University, and The Catholic University of America have awarded him honorary doctorates.

+Career

 He was president of the National Defense University from 2000 to 2003.
 Admiral Gaffney was the chief of naval research with responsibility for science and technology investment for the Navy and Marine Corps from 1996 to 2000 and commander of naval oceanography and meteorology, from 1994 to 1997.
 He commanded the U.S. Naval Research Laboratory, from 1991 to 1994.
-In 2001 he was appointed by President George W. Bush to the United States Commission on Ocean Policy, and served through the full term of the commission until 2004.
+In 2001 he was appointed by the president to the United States Commission on Ocean Policy, and served through the full term of the commission until 2004.
 In August 2009, Gaffney was named the chair of the Ocean Research Advisory Panel (ORAP), a panel created by statute to advise federal agencies regarding ocean science and management matters.
 In 2012 he co-chaired the Decadal Review of the US Ocean Exploration Program.
 In October 2014, he was appointed as the first chair of new statutory Ocean Exploration Advisory Board (OAEB), serving until 2017.
 He served as a member of the National Academies of Science, Engineering and Medicine's Gulf of Mexico Research Program Advisory Board from 2015 to 2019.

-Gaffney's naval career spanned over three decades including duty at sea, overseas, and ashore in executive and command positions.
+Gaffney's naval career spanned over three decades including duty at sea, overseas, and ashore in operational, executive and command positions.
 He served in Japan, Vietnam, Spain, and Indonesia.
-While a military officer, his career focused on oceanography.
+While a military officer, his career focused on operational oceanography in Southeast Asia and the Mediterranean, with experience in foreign relations, research administration, and higher education.

+He has served on several boards of higher education and was a member of the Ocean Studies Board of the United States National Research Council.
+He served as a director of Diamond Offshore Drilling Inc., and as a Fellow of the Urban Coast Institute at Monmouth University from 2013 to 2025.
+In 2010, he was elected to the National Academy of Engineering for technical leadership in naval research and development and its impact on U.S. defense, ocean policy, and the Arctic.
+He has chaired National Academies’ Committees on: assessment of hydrokinetic energy, domestic transportation of energy fluids, understanding and predicting the Gulf of Mexico Loop Current, and Integration Readiness Levels. and chaired a National Academies consensus study on the Gulf of Mexico Loop Current.

+Gaffney retired from Monmouth University in August 2013.

+He is currently counselor to the dean of engineering and computing at the University of South Carolina, and is a strategic advisor to Ocean Aero Inc.